solana-mobile/SolanaSafariWalletExtension/README.md

 ## Wallet Standard

 Just like Chrome extension wallets, this uses [Wallet-standard](https://github.com/solana-labs/wallet-standard/tree/master) to subscribe and respond to requests from the dApp.
 It is automatically compatible with existing Solana web dApps.

+## Example Connect Request Flow

+1. On page load, the JS extension injects a page script (`injected.ts`) that registers the wallet implementation to `window` using Wallet-standard's `registerWallet`.

+2. When a standard _Connect_ event is emitted, the wallet provider (`provider.ts`) relays it to the Extension's _content script_ (`content.ts`) with `window.postMessage`.

+3. The _content script_ forwards this message to the Extension's _background script_ (`background.ts`) using ` browser.runtime.sendMessage`.

+4. The _background script_ initializes the Approval UI Tab (`approval.tsx`) using `browser.tabs` API.

+5. On approve, the Approval UI tab sends the connect response back to the connecting dApp (`browser.tabs.sendMessage(originTabId, response)`).

+## Javascript Extension Architecture

+The JS extension is composed of scripts and React UI.

 ## Diagram